weakish/weakish.github.com/uses/README.md

 - [iPhone SE]

     A small portable phone.
-    In fact I prefer Android phones, but Google only provides three years of security updates for Pixel phones.
+    In fact, I prefer Android phones, but Google only provides three years of security updates for Pixel phones.
     For example, Pixel 4a will not receive any security updates after 2023.
     I also prefer the first generation of iPhone SE, which is lighter and smaller.
     However, the first generation uses the A9 chip which is vulnerable to [checkm8].

 [iPhone SE]: https://support.apple.com/kb/SP820?locale=en_US
 [checkm8]: https://arstechnica.com/information-technology/2019/09/developer-of-checkm8-explains-why-idevice-jailbreak-exploit-is-a-game-changer/

 ## Software

-- Windows

-    An init.d with more features than systemd to start Linux.

 - [Debian](https://www.debian.org/)